qbead/qbeadWebsite/content/book/compass.md

 Every smartphone manufacturer also faces this same problem.
-In addition to magnetic fields from metallic components inside of smartphones, temporary magnetization can also be caused by various other objects, like keys kept in the same pocket.
+In addition to magnetic fields from various components inside of smartphones, temporary magnetization can also be caused by external objects, like keys kept in the same pocket.
-To correct for the magnetic fields caused by nearby metal components, pathfinding apps sometimes ask you to move your phone along a figure "8" to calibrate the sensors before they provide directions.
+To correct for the magnetic fields caused by other components, pathfinding apps sometimes ask you to move your phone along a figure "8" to calibrate the sensors before they provide directions.

 These <span style="color:#9266bc;">**spurious fields**</span>
 are always present and will remain fixed with respect to the sensor.
 This means that even when we rotate the sensor, that component of the measured result will not be changed.
-However, the <span style="color:#d42c2b;">**Earth's field**</span>
+However, such a rotation would cause <span style="color:#d42c2b;">**Earth's field**</span>
-will change its orientation with respect to the sensor as it is rotated.
-For this reason, different values will be detected as the device is rotated.
+to be oriented differently with respect to the sensor, causing different values along each axis of the sensor.

 <!-- I find the part above confusing.
 I am having trouble visualizing it (even with the interactive diagrams below).
 Maybe we could add a sketch here to show an example of this spurious fields?
 -->

 We can use this to our advantage!
-By rotating the device in complete circles, we can remove <span style="color:#d42c2b;">**the external field**</span>.
+By rotating the device in complete circles, we can average out <span style="color:#d42c2b;">**the external field**</span>
-By saving <span style="color:#9266bc;">**the field caused by the device itself**</span>, and subtracting this value from our future measurements of the magnetic field around the device, we can return only the
+leaving only <span style="color:#9266bc;">**the field caused by the device itself**</span>.
+Having that value saved, we can now subtract it from future measurements, thus leaving us only with the desired result:
-<span style="color:#d42c2b;">**Earth's magnetic field**</span>
+<span style="color:#d42c2b;">**Earth's field**</span>.
-in the future.

 Below you can see a simulation how these measurements may be taken.
 The SpinWheel rotates in space, making constant measurements